USA

 Career

-Lori Marks-Esterman is among the nation’s leading litigators representing investors and other stakeholders in capital markets matters and other complex commercial disputes.
-She is a seasoned trial attorney proficient in handling capital markets litigation and corporate governance disputes and she chairs Olshan’s Litigation Practice.
+Lori Marks-Esterman is among the nation’s leading shareholder litigators and corporate governance experts.
+She is the head of Olshan’s Shareholder Activism Litigation Practice, represents investors and other stakeholders in capital markets matters and other complex commercial disputes.
+She is a seasoned trial attorney proficient in handling capital markets litigation and corporate governance disputes.

-Hedge funds, private equity companies, shareholder activists, real estate developers, and other public and private entities entrust their most challenging litigation matters to Lori.
-She litigates and has secured critical wins in multimillion- and multibillion-dollar litigation matters in influential jurisdictions in securities-related litigation, M&A disputes, and cases involving corporate governance, shareholder activism, breach of contract, breach of fiduciary duty, and D&O liability.
+Hedge funds, private equity companies, shareholder activists and other public and private entities entrust their most challenging litigation matters to Lori.
+She litigates and has secured critical wins in multibillion-dollar litigation matters in influential jurisdictions in securities-related litigation, M&A disputes and cases involving corporate governance, shareholder activism, breach of fiduciary duty, D&O liability and breach of complex, commercial agreements.

 Lori also has significant experience in cross-border matters, utilizing Section 1782 cases to obtain critical evidence in the U.S. for use in foreign litigation.
 Working closely with foreign co-counsel, Lori develops case and discovery strategies for foreign disputes.
 Among these, she represented IsZo Capital LP in the Southern District of New York in a $170 million private placement dispute that culminated in what various media called “an epic” victory.
 She also recently secured a multibillion-dollar precedent-setting win on a Section 1782 application that sought discovery from multiple corporate respondents in a $2.7 billion merger.
-Lori’s consistent success in these matters has helped increase the potency of Section 1782 as a tool in litigation involving international business transactions.
+Lori has been instrumental in obtaining precedent-setting wins, and her consistent success in these matters has helped increase the potency of Section 1782 as a tool in litigation involving international business transactions.

-A fierce, persistent, and zealous advocate, Lori evaluates the pros and cons of the client’s position and then leverages the pressure points through the various stages of litigation to routinely deliver successful results.
+A fierce, persistent and zealous advocate, Lori evaluates the pros and cons of the client’s position and then leverages the pressure points through the various stages of litigation to routinely deliver successful results.
 With a clear understanding of the problems and her clients’ goals in mind, she plots a strategic course focused on the finish line.
-Chambers commented that “Lori Marks-Esterman is a strong choice for hedge funds, public companies and shareholders in contentious matters arising from merger transactions.”
+Chambers commented that “Lori is an excellent litigator.
+She assesses a situation and develops a realistic and appropriate legal strategy.”

-Lori is a fellow of the prestigious Litigation Counsel of America, an invitation-only trial lawyers’ honorary society recognizing excellence among American litigation and trial counsel.
-She is a member of Olshan’s Executive Committee, Women’s Committee, and Diversity and Inclusion Committee.
+Lori is a frequent speaker at conferences and panels focused on shareholder activism and corporate governance matters and has guest lectured at classes at the University of Pennsylvania Law School and is a speaker at the 37th Annual Tulane Corporate Law Institute.
+Lori is also a fellow of the prestigious Litigation Counsel of America, an invitation-only trial lawyers’ honorary society recognizing excellence among American litigation and trial counsel.
+She is a member of Olshan’s Executive Committee, Women’s Committee and Diversity & Inclusion Committee.

 Professional Memberships